TheBobTheBlob/PiBot/README.md

 # PiBot

-A custom Discord bot for the Nu Deuteron chapter of Alpha Epsilon Pi.
+A custom AI-powered Discord bot for the Nu Deuteron chapter of Alpha Epsilon Pi.

 ## Setup

-This bot uses `discord.py`, `python-dotenv` and `openai`.
-After installing these packages, create an `.env` file with the following keys:
+Create an `.env` file with the following keys:

 ```dotenv
 TOKEN=Discord bot token